 As previously mentioned, our trampoline is our most used outside toy.
-You can buy toddler ones* which are small and lower the likelihood of falling or go straight for a full size one* that will last for years.
+You can buy toddler ones* which are small, and lower the likelihood of falling, or go straight for a full size one* that will last for years.

 You can also buy mini basketball hoops* for toddlers if yours happens to have particularly good hand eye coordination.
 Our kids had one as toddlers but it didn’t tend to hold their interest for long.

 A simple bottle of bubbles can provide hours of amusement.
 If you buy the giant ones* its a good idea to attach the bottle to something like a table leg with masking tape to stop little hands from spilling it.
 Bubble machines* are also great if you’ve had enough of blowing.
 Just make sure the ground where you are playing with bubbles doesn’t end up too slippery which can happen with some patios.

 You can buy some lovely gardening sets* for children and these can be great if you want to stat showing them how food and flowers grow.
 There are also lots of toy lawnmowers* if they want to mimic you, including ones that blow bubbles*.
 Toddler sized brooms* are also usually a big hit and save them trying to steel yours.

 I always dreamed of having a playhouse as a child so was definitely keen to have one for my children.
 They are great for role play games and have the added benefit of giving you somewhere to store your toddler’s outside toys.
 We had a plastic one like this* which lasted a good five years but you might prefer an attractive wooden one*.

 A Toddler Bouncy Castle